eiffel-community/eiffel-easy2use/bundles/Cx/README.md

     $ ./easy2use remove Cx -t Kubernetes -n <namespace>

-    OBS You need to answer Y twice, first for the Cx bundle removals and then the dependent services from the Eiffel2 bundle!
+    OBS You need to answer Y twice, first for the Cx bundle removals and then the dependent services from the Eiffel bundle!

 Alt2) Deploy CX bundle with all components including Argo-Events and excluding Argo